charlesrroberts/Free-Music-Archive-Analysis/index.md

 3. What are the popular albums on the Free Music Archive?
 4. What are the popular songs on the Free Music Archive?
 5. Is there a correlation between listens and interest between Free Music Archive artists?
-6. Where are the most popular Free Music Archive artists geographically located?
+6. Where are the popular Free Music Archive artists geographically located?

 ## Data Collection